Food Chemistry and Food Physics

 Written and oral presentation of project work is included.

-Approved written examination, approved practical assignments, approved oral and written presentation of project work, as well as approved participation in compulsory components, e g laboratory sessions and seminars.- If the student fails a test, the examiner may give the student a supplementary assignment, provided this is possible and there is reason to do so.
+Approved written examination, approved practical assignments, approved oral and written presentation of project work, as well as approved participation in compulsory components, e g laboratory sessions and seminars.

 Other information